souda0303/website_for_a_healthcare/README.md

 # website_for_a_healthcare
-Here I am trying to make this website using HTML and CSS.
+Here I am trying to make this website using HTML and internal, inline CSS and script because of some calculation.
 Just using front end concept.
 I have attached some of screenshots of my web application.